SchildCode/VBA-Cleaner/README.md

 * Exports every component from the workbook to a temp. folder, but keeps the workbook itself (ant all its global settings) as an empty shell.
 * Removes non-document components, then imports them back.
-* For document components, does not delete them (ensuring that important workbook settings are not lost), but the code modeule is deleted, and replaced with clean code.
+* For document components, does not delete them (ensuring that important workbook settings are not lost), but the code module is cleared, and the cleaned source-code is re-inserted.
 <br>

 ---